Rad-Sal/student-grades-analyzer/README.md

 ---

-## 🙌 About This Project
+🙌 About This Project

 This is my very first Python project.
-I’m a self-taught learner currently practicing Python basics (lists, dictionaries, sets, loops, etc.).
+I’m a self-taught learner currently practicing Python basics like lists, dictionaries, sets, and loops.
-The goal of this project is to build a foundation and slowly grow my skills toward more advanced projects.
+The goal of this project is to build a foundation and gradually grow my skills toward more advanced projects.